 The capacity and speeds of fibre allow business to harness the internet for VoIP (Voice over Internet Protocol) services.
 Compared with traditional copper phone lines, VoIp offers much greater capacity for calls, superior quality and clarity, and smart features.
 It also offers the ability to quickly and easily redirect calls to mobile phones, which is useful should employees want to continue receiving calls away from their desk or if the internet is down for any reason, such as during a power outage.

 You know the drill: time is money.
 Lost time means lost revenue.
-Businesses lose money when employees are unproductive or inefficient due to slow or disrupted internet; tasks don’t get completed or sales don’t get made.
+Businesses lose money when employees are unproductive or inefficient due to slow or disrupted internet because tasks don’t get completed or sales don’t get made.
 Fast, reliable internet means less downtime, keeping employees on task and reducing avoidable monetary loss.

 Faster speeds allow companies to take full advantage of cloud-hosted software across the business, saving on maintenance costs and allowing for scalability.
 Since fibre has fewer latency issues than copper, employees won’t face delays when accessing cloud-based storage or applications.
 This allows for better, real-time collaboration using more cloud-based apps.